mark-mcdermott/drivetracks-wip-nuxt3/README.md

     - Next
     - Description tag value: enter tag name, like `app-user-access-key`
     - click `Create access key` towards the bottom right
-    - click `Download .csv file` towards the bottom
+    - paste both the Access Key and the Secret Access Key into your `.env` file - this is important!
     - click Done
-    - move the `AccessKeys.csv` file into the `app-secrets` folder you made above

 #### AWS S3 Bucket
 - in searchbar at top, enter `s3` and select S3